isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 ---
 Apply online at [go.gov.sg/applypdo](https://go.gov.sg/applypdo).

-If you encounter difficulties and need help with the completion of the online application form, please refer to our application guide for more information (click here).
+If you encounter difficulties and need help with the completion of the online application form, please refer to our application guide for more information (click [here](/files/FormSG%20Guide%20(281122).pdf)).

 Alternatively, you can either call **1800-225-5529** or apply in-person at: